-The Liquid Crystal Display (LCD) is the Transflective type that is viewable in bright light as well as low light with its back light.
+The Liquid Crystal Display (LCD) is the Transflective type that is viewable in bright light as well as low light with the aid of its back light.
 It has 2 lines of 16 characters each.
 There is a Contrast Adjustment potentiometer accessible through a hole on the back of the unit (See Photo, page .1), should the factory setting ever need changing.
 The display screens have a user adjustable presentation time (the time an information or alert page stays on display, before moving on to the next one or back to the usual screen for the mode the charger is in.)
 The presentation time (S_ViewTime) is set slow enough (3-seconds default) for most new users, who can speed it up later as they get used to seeing what is displayed.

-With program Version 2.0, a key press is now seen during the ViewTime delay.
+Since program Version 2.0, a key press is now seen during the ViewTime delay.
 Depending on the position in the program or the message displayed, this key press may only immediately end the view delay.
 In that case, another press will be required for the key to be interpreted and acted upon, when the next LCD page is displayed and the user can see what the next key pressed will do.
-As with the previous program version, typically a "beep" is sounded each time a key press is seen and another beep when the ViewTime has finished.
+Typically a "beep" is sounded each time a key press is seen and another beep when the ViewTime has finished.
 You can either wait for the ready beep or press a key to speed up the transition to the next step.
 Watch the display to see whether your key press was acted on or whether it only ended the ViewTime and you need to press it again.

-The delay time is now entered as whole seconds, not milliSeconds (for example: "3" instead of "3000").
+The delay time (ViewTime) is entered as whole seconds (for example: "3" for 3 seconds), when editing this parameter.